 - In 2013, South Carolina’s exports to 202 countries topped $26.1 billion, up 3.9% from 2012, ranking the state 17th in the U.S. for export growth.

 - For the first time, China surpassed Canada and Germany as the state's top export partner.
-In 2013, exports to China from the Palmetto State surged.

 - China was the state’s top destination for exports which surged nearly 50 percent to $4.9 billion in the value of products purchased from South Carolina companies.
 Canada ranked second followed by Germany, Mexico, UK, Australia, Japan, Brazil, South Korea and Belgium.

 - The state’s top 10 export industries last year were vehicles, machinery, rubber, electrical machinery, plastics, aircraft, paper and paperboard, optics, organic chemicals and wood pulp.

 - For the third consecutive year, South Carolina ranked first among U.S. states in tire exports, holding nearly 30 percent of the share of U.S.-made exported tires.
 Additionally, the Palmetto State ranked second in the export of automobiles to world markets.